 More than 50 graduate students since 1985 – list available on request.

 Clinical and Public Health Epidemiology; Social Determinants of Health; Health Inequalities; Disease Prevention

 Past research interestsInfectious Disease, Occupational and Environmental Epidemiology

-As Director of Knowledge Exchange and Research Impact for the Usher Institute since 2018, Prof Frank advises faculty members and the Usher Board on how to achieve more policy and practice applications of their research, including Early Career Researchers
+As Director of Knowledge Exchange and Research Impact for the Usher Institute 2018-2021, Professor Frank advised faculty members and the Usher Board on how to achieve more policy and practice applications of their research, including Early Career Researchers.

 As a semi-retired professor since 2018, I now focus on teaching more than research

 Current project grants

 Children’s Data Collaborative/UNICEF: Prediction of Late-Childhood Obesity for Population Screening at School Entry (2020-21: £62,000)